toomemag/DrawIt/README.md

   - ### Layers
     <img width="287" height="107" alt="image" src="https://github.com/user-attachments/assets/84cef868-e7a7-4e17-b1db-7f998340f2c4" />

-    A layer must be selected, in order to paint on the layer.
+    In order to paint on the layer, a layer must be selected.
 Layers can be added using the "+" symbol.

     ![LayerOrder](https://github.com/user-attachments/assets/3434ba71-5344-4634-beb5-fdbf23bb57f1)